zer0bin-dev/zer0bin/CONTRIBUTING.md

 -   Your code must be formatted with the formatters we use
     -   The frontend must use our `prettier` config
     -   The backend must use `rustfmt`
--   The frontend must be installed and compiled with `yarn` and `parcel`
+-   The frontend must be installed with `yarn` and compiled with `parcel`
 -   Additional frontend packages must not be considered bloated
 -   All commits must follow [Conventional Commits](https://marketplace.visualstudio.com/items?itemName=vivaxy.vscode-conventional-commits)